-For the first time ever, your University of Lincoln Students’ Union is offering students the chance to complete the Gold level award through us.
+Your Students' Union is offering students the chance to complete your Gold DofE Award through us!

 By getting involved in your Duke of Edinburgh, you're in for an amazing adventure and masses of fun as you take part in a range of activities, all leading to the achievement of an Award renowned by employers for the qualities young people have who've achieved a DofE Award.